thruflo/vagrant-jekyll/README.md

-GitHub Pages Jekyll Environment for Vagrant
+Vagrant file for a GitHub Pages-compatible Jekyll environment
 ====================

 Simple Vagrant file to build a GitHub Pages-compatible Jekyll environment.
 Uses the "official" github-pages gem.
-Use this environment to build and test your GitHub Pages-based jekyll sites without polluting your host box.
+Use this environment to build and test your GitHub Pages-based Jekyll sites without polluting your host box.

 How to use
 --------------------